mihdjo/solidity_blind_auction/README.md

-# solidity-blind-auction
+# Smart Contract Development – Solidity Blind Auction

-Blind auction smart contract in Solidity implementing the commit-reveal bidding pattern.
+Blind Auction smart contract written in Solidity, implementing the commit-reveal bidding pattern.

-Project was done under the course "Concurrent and distributed programming" at Faculty of Organizational Sciences.
+This project was developed as part of the "Concurrent and Distributed Programming" course at the Faculty of Organizational Sciences.